basetenlabs/truss/README.md

 ## Our vision for Truss

-Data Scientists and machine learning engineers spend a lot of time building models that solve specific problems: sentiment classification, facial recognition, anomaly detection.
+Data scientists and machine learning engineers spend a lot of time building models that solve specific problems: sentiment classification, facial recognition, anomaly detection.
 Generally, this exploratory, experimental work is done using an interactive environment like a Jupyter notebook.
 To match the wide variety of use cases for ML models, there are a number of popular frameworks to build in, like PyTorch, TensorFlow, and scikit-learn.
 Each framework specializes in different kinds of models, so a data scientist will pick the framework based on the type of problem they are solving.

 As such, the data scientist's development environment needs to be flexible and permissive.
 Jupyter notebooks are a great tool for training models, but as a impermanent and development-oriented environment they aren't great for model serving.
 Model serving, or making a model available to other systems, is critical; a model is not very useful unless it can operate in the real world.